MSFT-Innovation-Hub-India/contoso-motocorp-ai-assistant/readme.md

 # Contoso Motocorp Service Bot

-This repository contains the source code for the Contoso Motocorp Service Bot, implemented as a multi agent system using 'langGraph'.
+This repository contains the source code for the Contoso Motocorp Service Bot, implemented as a multi agent system using `langGraph`.
 It helps customers schedule service appointments, provide feedback, and answer queries related to their vehicles.

 ## Project Structure